 Art Pope’s indignation over NAACP-led pickets of his chain of discount stores is chuckle-worthy.
 The conservative firebrand has been a longtime ally of policies and initiatives designed to keep minorities

-Take the Lead North Carolina has been awarded a Wells Fargo Arts in Education grant by the Arts Council of Winston-Salem and Forsyth County.
-Take the Lead will use the
+Take the Lead North Carolina has been awarded a Wells Fargo Arts in Education grant by the Arts Council of

 By Kim Underwood WS/FC Schools Forest Park Principal Falicia Fuller headed off to college knowing that she wanted a career